 - Your body does not have a way to register whether a food is a fun food or a nutrient dense food

-- Candy and grapes both decompose in glucose that the body uses to keep the body alive
+- Candy and grapes both break down into glucose that the body uses to keep the body alive

 - Two books for parents to read: